Full project reveal coming up - at Digitalism, British Art Fair, Saatchi Gallery, London, 24 - 27 September 2026

 PIXELS → ATOMS | LIGHT → MATTER

-He is now embarking on a practice that combines these methods, bridging the ephemeral screen and the permanent physical world by creating AI video sculptures.
+After over two decades of processing digital footage, video clips, and cinematic archives, treating them like sculptural matter, and working with AI since 2020, Guli Silberstein is now embarking on a practice that combines these methods, bridging the ephemeral screen and the permanent physical world.

 Project Launch: